How Much Does Twitter/X Actually Pay Creators

 The revenue split is unusually generous: 97% to the creator, 3% to X on the first $50,000 in earnings, after which it reverts to a more standard split.
 This is by far the most creator-friendly split of any major platform.

 However, the effective rate per impression is low because the total ad pool being shared is limited by the relatively small number of verified users.
-Multiple creator reports tracked by Business Insider and The Verge suggest an effective rate of roughly $8-$12 per 1 million verified impressions.
+Multiple creator reports tracked by NBC News and The Verge suggest an effective rate of roughly $8 to $12 per 1 million verified impressions.
+Translated into the language brands speak, that's an effective creator CPM of around $0.008-$0.012 — orders of magnitude below the $4-$8 CPM brands typically pay for X ads themselves.
+Run a quick comparison in the CPM calculator and the arbitrage problem is obvious.

 To even track your impressions and plan content strategically, you need consistent posting habits.
 Our X scheduler helps you maintain visibility on the platform without being glued to it all day.